Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 Before a program can be executed, SharkBase must perform two tasks:

-First, the program itself must be translated into compile form.
+First, the program itself must be translated into compiled form.
 In compiling a program, SharkBase converts its commands into a code that is speedily executed by your computer.
-In command lines with macros, only the command verb is coded; such lines are converted into SharkBase code later, when they are executed.
+In command lines with macros (for example, variables coming from user input), only the command verb is coded; such lines are converted into SharkBase code later, when they are summoned by the program from the user, and then executed.

 Why Not a COM or EXE File?